Toronto FC believes they can go one step further than last year’s squad

 For Vanney and the players, the proof is in the difference this year between the regular season and the playoffs.
 The Reds rolled over the rest of the league through the 34-game season, setting an MLS record for points with 69 and losing only one game at home.
 They also won the Canadian club championship for the second consecutive year.

 But the road grew considerably rougher in this year's playoffs.
 Unlike last season, when the Reds' offence exploded at times to bail it out of tight spots, this time it was a grind.
 They had to outlast the New York Red Bulls in a chaotic, physical series in which both Sebastian Giovinco and Jozy Altidore, the hero of Wednesday's 1-0 win over Columbus, ended up suspended for the first leg of the conference final.
-Then came two consecutive shutouts of the Crew along with Altidore's lone goal to advance to the MLS Cup at BMO Field on Dec.
+Then came two consecutive shutouts of the Crew along with Altidore's lone goal to provide the edge to advance to the MLS Cup at BMO Field on Dec.
 9.

-Altidore carved his own place in Toronto's sporting history by scoring despite an ankle injury that had him limping until the scoring play and then forced him out of the game.
+Altidore carved a place in Toronto sports history by scoring despite an ankle injury that had him limping until scoring and then forced him out of the game.
 Vanney said he expects Altidore to be able to play in the championship game.

 "I think we're a better team," TFC defender Drew Moor said in comparing last year with 2017.
 "We were a very good team last year.
-In the playoffs I felt we physically out-battled teams last year.
+In the playoffs, I felt we physically outbattled teams last year.

 "It's different in the playoffs.
 In the regular season we opened up teams and attacked wave after wave.
 Teams won't let us do that in the playoffs."

-The Reds discovered that in last year's MLS Cup when their powerful offence was held off the scoresheet by the Seattle Sounders, who did not have a shot on goal but hung on to win on penalty kicks.
+The Reds learned that in last year's MLS Cup when their offence was held off the scoresheet by the Seattle Sounders, who did not have a shot on goal themselves but hung on to win on penalty kicks.
 There is a belief among the 2017 Reds that this is an unlikely outcome on Dec.
 9.

 "There's a lot of character in this group," Moor said.
 "It doesn't always go to script.
 We've got a lot of talented players, world-class soccer players.
 We've got guys who can dig deep and grind when the script goes out the window.